Paradigm4/orderbook-example/README.md

 depth from example sample market book data (see example below).
 The depth is fixed at 3 in this crude demo source code (see the source to change the depth).

-### Compile & copy the custom aggregation operator
+### Compile & install the custom aggregation operator

 The orderbook custom aggregate function is defined in orderbook/src/orderbook.cpp.
 You'll need to have installed a copy of SciDB and